 - Bookkeeping NC III – 21,389

 As the demand for technical skills in our country become higher, you can increase your chances of landing a job by taking short TESDA courses or TVL track.
-Those who want to work in the hotel or restaurant industry for example may take Food and Beverage Services NC II course and assessment and work as a wait staff or food and beverage service attendant.
+Those who want to work in the hotel or restaurant industry, for example, may take Food and Beverage Services NC II course and assessment and work as wait staff or food and beverage service attendant.
 Then if you want to pursue this certificate into a Food and Beverage Services NC IV, this can help you become a Restaurant Manager.

 Interested in taking a TESDA course?
 You can check Edukasyon.ph and see schools that offer TESDA courses near your location.